-Whether you roast it whole, blend into a classic soup or drink as juice like the Olympians do – beetroot is low in fat, full of vitamins and minerals and packed with powerful antioxidants – a health-food titan.
+Whether you roast it whole, blend it into a classic soup, or drink as juice as the Olympians do – beetroot is low in fat, full of vitamins and minerals, and packed with powerful antioxidants – a health-food titan.

-- Exceptional nutritional value: Beetroot is of exceptional nutritional value; especially the greens, which are rich in calcium, iron and vitamins A and C. Beetroots are an excellent source of folic acid and a very good source of fibre, manganese and potassium.
+- Exceptional nutritional value: Beetroot is of exceptional nutritional value; especially the greens, which are rich in calcium, iron, and vitamins A and C. Beetroots are an excellent source of folic acid and a very good source of fiber, manganese, and potassium.

-- High in fibre: Beetroot fibre has been shown to increase the level of antioxidant enzymes in the body, (specifically one called glutathione peroxidase), as well as increase the number of white blood cells, which are responsible for detecting and eliminating abnormal cells.
+- High in fiber: Beetroot fiber has been shown to increase the level of antioxidant enzymes in the body, (specifically one called glutathione peroxidase), as well as increase the number of white blood cells, which are responsible for detecting and eliminating abnormal cells.
 Beets are also one of the richest sources of glutamine, an amino acid, essential to the health and maintenance of the intestinal tract.